JessicaSchrouff/ECoG_preprocessing_SPM/README.md

 # Preprocessing-pipeline
-Preprocessing pipeline using SPM tools and some scripts (started)
+Preprocessing pipeline using SPM tools and scripts, in Matlab.
+Please refer to the Tutorial for help on the functions.